dusk-network/docs-public/src/content/docs/itn/node-running-guide.md

 rusk-wallet restore
 ```

-You will be asked to provide your recovery phrase/mnemonic, **in lower caps**, and to enter a password for the wallet.
+You will be asked to provide your recovery phrase/mnemonic, **in lowercase**, and to enter a password for the wallet.

 Once you've done so, run the following command to export a consensus key for the given wallet:
 ```sh